 Hydrocarbons on the move

 Aramco uses a vast pipelines network to transport hydrocarbons from place to place.
 They connect the company’s products to multiple facilities for processing or refining, as well as to domestic customers, or export terminals.

 It is a decades-old business practice for Aramco to use detection and preventative maintenance to uphold pipeline integrity.
 Diligent care of pipelines is good for both the business and the environment.

 Plus, maintaining smooth-running pipes is a key action toward greenhouse gas (GHG) emission mitigation.

 Stretching to Fadly’s north, as he begins his routine check of “kilometer 9.8,” three pipelines head into the deep golden vastness.

-Two are 46- and 30-inch underground carbon steel pipelines, traveling 645 km to carry crude oil through the Rub’ al-Khali desert to the oil and gas industrial heartland of Abqaiq.
+Two are 46- and 30-inch underground carbon steel pipelines that stretch 645 km to carry crude oil through the Rub’ al-Khali desert to the oil and gas industrial heartland of Abqaiq.

 Running parallel to the two crude pipelines, also underground, is a 36-inch pipeline containing natural gas, compressed into liquid form, or NGL.